kolypto/py-good/README.rst

 .. code:: python

    from good import Schema, Any, Fallback

    schema = Schema(Any(
        int,
        # All non-integer numbers are replaced with `None`
        Fallback(None)
    ))

 Like ```Default`` <#default>`__, it also works with mappings.

-Internally, ``Default`` and ``Fallback`` work by feeding the schema with a special ```Undefined`` <good/schema/util.py>`__ value: if the schema manages to return some value without errors -- then it has the named "default behavior", and this validator just leverages the feature.
+Internally, ``Default`` and ``Fallback`` work by feeding the schema with a special ```Undefined`` <good/schema/util.py>`__ value: if the schema manages to return some value without errors – then it has the named “default behavior”, and this validator just leverages the feature.

-A "fallback value" may be provided manually, and will work absolutely the same (since value schema manages to succeed even though ``Undefined`` was given):
+A “fallback value” may be provided manually, and will work absolutely the same (since value schema manages to succeed even though ``Undefined`` was given):

 .. code:: python

    schema = Schema({
        'name': str,
        'age': Any(int, lambda v: 42)
    })

 Arguments:

--  ``default``: The value that's always returned
+-  ``default``: The value that’s always returned

 ``Map``
 ~~~~~~~

 .. code:: python

    Map(enum, mode=1)

 Convert Enumerations that map names to values.